 Toilets are not trashcans.
 This essential message is central to many of the District’s public outreach efforts and interactive educational tools.
-In 2023, Amy Steger and Amanda Wegner of the District’s Communications team developed a flushables video campaign to give this pollution prevention message a fresh take and targeted reach – and won eight awards for their work!
+In 2023, Amy Steger and Amanda Wegner of the District’s Communications team developed a flushables video campaign to give this pollution prevention message a fresh take and targeted reach – and won nine awards for their work!

 Video content’s role in how we learn